morningred88/AWS/EC2_high_availability_and_scalability.md

 **SNI:** Using SNI, you are able to have multiple target groups for different web sites for using different SSL certificate.

+### Certificate type

+* Choose a certificate from ACM
+* Choose a certificate from IAM
+* Import manually